 Winter tyres provide increased safety, which drives down the risk of an accident.
 In addition, fitting winter tyres has a positive impact on your insurance premiums.

 When should you switch to winter tyres?

 Driving with your winter tyres on all year round is strongly advised against.
+In Belgium, winter tyres are permitted only between 1 October and 30 April.
 All the more so as the wear and tear of winter tyres greatly increases under high temperature conditions.
-Moreover, you use more fuel driving with winter tyres on under higher outdoor temperatures.
+Moreover, you use up to 5 per cent more fuel driving with winter tyres on under higher outdoor temperatures.
 So the best thing to do is to make an appointment to switch tyres when the weather starts getting a little warmer.